 |✅ CearVe Contains 6% Titanium Dioxide and 5% Zinc Oxide, Cetaphil Contains 12% Zinc Oxide|

 Otherwise, choose based on your skin type.
-Those with dry skin may prefer CeraVe’s formula while those with combination and oily skin might prefer Cetaphil for its lightweight texture and matte finish.
+If you have dry skin you may prefer CeraVe’s formula.
+If you have combination or oily skin you might prefer Cetaphil for its lightweight texture and matte finish.